• Skip to primary navigation

 🙋♀️ Frequently Asked Questions

-Can this Recipe be doubled or tripled to feed a crowd?
+Can this recipe be doubled or tripled to feed a crowd?

 Yes, absolutely!
 You can easily fit double the recipe in a 6 quart crockpot, but you might need a larger slow cooker to triple the recipe.
 If you triple the recipe, the cooking time will need to be increased to account for the time it will take for the excess liquid to heat up.